austinleroy/webm-iterable/README.md

 # State of this project

 Parsing and writing complete files should both work.
-Streaming isn't supported yet, but may be an option in the future.
+Streaming (using tags of unknown size) should now also supported as of version 0.4.0.
 If something is broken, please create [an issue][new-issue].

 Any additional feature requests can also be submitted as [an issue][new-issue].